Ideal Wine Storage Temperature & Humidity Guide | Wine Collection

 To stop your wine from ageing too quickly, you need to have control of your cellar temperature.
 Over 70°F, your wine is likely to start ageing rapidly, and this can have a negative effect on the aromas, subtle flavors and tannins within your bottle.
 Wine stored under 65°F is best and if you live in a hot climate, it’s a good idea to invest in a professional wine cooler.
 You can take a look at our online collection of wine coolers here.

 One big mistake many wine collectors make is keeping wine too cool.
 If your wine cellar temperature drops below 45°F, you risk damaging the wine.
 There is a big misconception that storing white wine in the fridge is OK.
-When you are collecting wine, and storing it for several months, a standard household fridge can cause your wine to freeze.
+When you are collecting wine, and storing it for several months or years, a standard household fridge can cause your wine to freeze.
 As your wine bottles cool, the dry corks can get wet and allow air into the bottle.
 When this happens, condensation can start to form inside the bottle of wine, damaging the flavor and allowing air to mix with the wine.

 A wine cooler is the best way to ensure your wine is stored at the ideal temperature and can age to perfection over the years.